This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 How to recognize organic cotton?

-and in particular by children.
+and particularly by children.

-The GOTS label for the Global Organic Textile Standard is the reference in terms of organic cotton.
+The GOTS label for Global Organic Textile Standard is the reference in terms of organic cotton.
 It can be identified by its green logo.
-It is the most complete certification , in the sense that it guarantees responsibility from both an ecological and a social point of view.
+It is the most complete certification , in the sense that it guarantees responsibility from both an ecological and social point of view.
 And this, throughout the textile production chain.
-In fact, to claim this independent certification seal, one must be able to meet strict standards at all levels of the cotton supply process.
+In fact, to claim this independent certification seal, one must be able to meet strict standards at all levels of the cotton sourcing process.

 GOTS guarantees you, among other things: